gpapadis/ContinuousFilteringBenchmark/nnmethods/README.md

 1) DXAemb.csv, which contains the entity profiles of E1
 2) DXBemb.csv, which contains the entity profiles of E2
 3) DXgroundtruth.csv, which contains the duplicate pairs

+The datasets of the scalability analysis are available [here](https://drive.google.com/drive/folders/1kQ0ylv4-qMcQxwljuIUaRLEqpjo-UrVF?usp=sharing).